Summary of recent experimental results and overview of Brilliant Light Power Technology with updated animations.

 The mechanism of extraordinary broadening of the Balmer lines of hydrogen admixed with noble gases in a dc glow discharge and a capacitively coupled rf discharge is studied over a wide range of pressure and gas compositions to test the field acceleration model (Cvetanovic et al 2005 J. Appl.
 Phys.
 97 033302).
 High-resolution optical emission spectroscopy is performed parallel to the electrode axis (end-on) and perpendicular to the electrode axis (side-on) along with Langmuir probe measurements of plasma density and electron temperature for the parallel plate rf capacitive discharge case.
 Sharp pin-shaped tungsten dc electrodes are also used to minimize the backscattering of ions that are theorized by a field acceleration model to be heated in the sheath region.
 An excessively broad and symmetric (Gaussian) Balmer emission line corresponding to 20–60 eV of hydrogen atom energy is observed in Ar/H2 and He/H2 plasmas when compared with the majority species atom temperatures.
 Energy is transferred selectively to hydrogen atoms whereas the atoms of admixed He and Ar gases remain cold (<0.5 eV).
 Since there is neither a preferred ion nor atom in the field acceleration model, one should also observe enhanced temperature hydrogen and helium atoms in He/H2 discharges where the atomic mass is more comparable (4 : 1).

-BlackLight’s electrochemical breakthrough energy device that has water (H2O) as its only fuel input from which it produces electricity by forming a more stable state of the hydrogen atom has been validated by academic and industry experts.
-The findings from six programs are presented in validation reports of our CIHT electricity-producing cell.
-The validators confirmed the CIHT performance and commercial opportunity wherein only H2O is consumed to form Hydrinos and O2 as electric power is produced continuously for the 30-day or longer duration of the studies.
-Validators also confirmed the theory and Hydrino identification.
+Brilliant Light Power’s game-changing energy device that has water (H2O) as its only fuel input from which it produces 100 billion watts per liter of energetic plasma by forming a more stable state of the hydrogen atom has been validated by academic experts.
+The findings from three programs are presented in validation reports of our plasma-producing SunCell™.
+The validators confirmed the SunCell™ performance and commercial opportunity wherein only H2O is consumed to form hydrinos and O2.
+An astonishingly high power density is produced at the level of millions of watts.
+The hydrino transition mechanism was confirmed by EUV spectroscopy [HOH EUV paper ].
 Attached are summary biographies for the validators and reports from:

 The design and cost estimates compared to other systems of an energy Hydrino producing reactor system wherein heat from Hydrino reactions within individual cells provide both the reactor power and the heat for regeneration of the reactants.
 These processes occur continuously over a plurality of cells in different phases of the processes.
 The Hydrino reactions are maintained and regenerated in a batch mode using thermally-coupled multi-cells arranged in bundles wherein cells in the power-production phase of the cycle heat cells in the regeneration phase.
 Conservatively, assuming a conversion efficiency of 25%, the total cost with the addition of the boiler and chemical components is estimated at $1,380 per kW electric.
 The system applications for distributed power (1 to 10 MW electric) and central generation retrofit and green-field projects are projected to be very competitive relative to existing power sources and systems.